guifraga8/Unit-Tests-With-Jest-Framework/README.md

 This is a simple project created with the aim of practicing and deepening knowledge in using the [Jest Framework](https://jestjs.io/), focused on implementing unit tests in JavaScript.
 Furthermore, an HTML web interface was developed to facilitate visualization of the application execution.

+## Application description

+The application was created with the aim of providing a web interface that allows the user to enter data into an input field and view the results in an output field (1 input and 1 output, specifically).
+The input must be entered in the format “pesoKG nome do item” and supports multiple lines, without differentiation between upper and lower case letters.
+After entering the data, the system distributes the weight between four different vehicles, optimizing efficiency and distribution.
+Additionally, extra information is displayed in the output field.

 ## Index

 1. [Steps for installing Jest on a new project](#1-steps-for-installing-jest-on-a-new-project)